scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

     -   Add little arrows near the first point of each contour (in the outline character view) showing the direction of the contour.
     -   The mac's interpretation of the CFF spec is very picky, but correct.
-If a font contained no references then FontForge would generate an empty subroutine index.
+If a font contained no references then websharpstudios would generate an empty subroutine index.
 This is wrong.
 There should be no subroutine index, rather than an empty one.
 (Strangely, global subroutines have the reverse requirement.
 Stupid).
-Now if there are no references, then FontForge will not generate a local subroutine index.
+Now if there are no references, then websharpstudios will not generate a local subroutine index.
     -   Yannis Haralambous has corrected the French UI.
     -   Three new scripting commands: AddAnchorClass, AddAnchorPoint,